 Late For Your Appointment

 Please attend your appointment on time – if you are late you may not be seen.
-If you are not seen you will not be able to rearrange your appointment until the next working day (except in the event of a medical emergency that requires immediate attention).
+If you are not seen you will have to rebook for the next available date/time.

 Text Reminder Service